 Who will be occupying the space?

-This is totally going to seem obvious, but you should think about the person who will be spending the most time in the space.
+This is totally going to seem obvious, but if you are creating art for someone, you should think about that person.
 What style do they prefer?
 Do they have a favorite color?
 Favorite sports team, hobby, animal, or place you could base a color scheme off of?

 What type of mood or feeling are you looking to create in the room?

 Certain colors evoke certain feelings and moods.
 For instance, blues and greens tend to give off a relaxing vibe, so you might want to use something like that in your bedroom.
 Warm colors, like reds and oranges, have high energy and are used to represent things like strength and passion.
 Mostly, you’ll want to think about what that color makes you or the person who will be occupying the room with your art feel.